Down Mexico Way

 “Joe, I have just turned down more than ten million bucks for this property and as you so reminded me, it was my mother’s and father’s murder.
 I’m in on this.”

-Ava saw the slow rage burn in Joseph Manning’s eyes.
+Isabella saw the slow rage burn in Joseph Manning’s eyes.

-“Ava Meadows, if you are in on this, the whole city of El Paso will know more about this investigation than me.”
+“Isabella Meadows, if you are in on this, the whole city of El Paso will know more about this investigation than me.”

-Joseph didn’t turn around when the woman called.
+Joseph didn’t turn around at the sound.